-- An important new forum to promote cross-disciplinary discussion of water technology, security and environmental impact.
+- An important new forum to promote cross-disciplinary understanding of the water environment, and the severe challenges that it faces during the 21st Century.

 - An authoritative, encyclopedic resource addressing key topics from the perspectives of earth sciences, biology, engineering, social sciences, and humanities.